Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 #### Book Library

 - 2023\.
-Designing Data-Intensive Applications - Martin Kleppmann
+Designing Data-Intensive Applications - Martin Kleppmann.
 - 2020\.
-Java XML and JSON: Document processing for Java SE - Jeff Friesen
+Java XML and JSON: Document processing for Java SE - Jeff Friesen.
 - 2019\.
-Kotlin - Head First
+Kotlin - Head First.
 - 2019\.
-Android Development - Head First
+Android Development - Head First.
 - 2019\.
-Design Patterns - Head First
+Design Patterns - Head First.
 - 2019\.
-Pro JavaFX 8: Building Desktop, Mobile, and Embedded Java Clients - Apress
+Pro JavaFX 8: Building Desktop, Mobile, and Embedded Java Clients - Apress.
 - 2018\.
-Learn JavaFX 8: Building User Experience and Interfaces - Kishori Sharan
+Learn JavaFX 8: Building User Experience and Interfaces - Kishori Sharan.
 - 2018\.
-JavaFX 8: Introduction By Example - Apress
+JavaFX 8: Introduction By Example - Apress.
 - 2018\.
-Java: A Beginner's Guide - Herbert Schildt
+Java: A Beginner's Guide - Herbert Schildt.
 - 2018\.
-Effective Java - Joshua Bloch
+Effective Java - Joshua Bloch.
 - 2018\.
-The C++ Programming Language - Bjarne Stroustrup
+The C++ Programming Language - Bjarne Stroustrup.
 - 2018\.
-The C Programming Language - Brian W.Kernighan, Dennis M.Ritchie
+The C Programming Language - Brian W.Kernighan, Dennis M.Ritchie.

 # Project Changing

 ![picture](resources/pictures/memes/Meme-Handshake.PNG)

-My thoughts on changing the project: When it's appropriate to look for new opportunities and How to find the best fit.
+My thoughts on changing the project:
+- When is the right time to look for new opportunities?
+- What to check to find the best fit?

 Personally, I really like stable companies and projects where I can work for a long period, e.g. 2 years and more.
 Long term assignment is profitable for both: developer and company.